 Comprehensive Neurofibromatosis Clinic

 Neurofibromatosis (NF) is a genetic disorder that causes tumors to form on nerves anywhere in the body.
-If your child is diagnosed with NF, you want a dedicated team of experts to help you navigate your treatment options.
+If your child is diagnosed with NF, you want a dedicated team of experts to guide you in the most current NF management and treatment protocols.
 The Comprehensive Neurofibromatosis Clinic (NF Clinic) at Children’s Hospital Los Angeles provides the highest level of care.

 Conditions We Treat